My Biggest Surprise in Helsinki: Delicious Finnish Cuisine

 The most beloved Finnish candy, a salty liquorice, which almost all Finns are infatuated with.

-Now that I’ve given you a brief introduction into the burgeoning food culture scene in Helsinki and Finland in general, I hope you will be open enough to try the local delicacies and traditional food during your first/next visit to the region.
+Now that I’ve given you a brief introduction into the burgeoning food culture scene in Helsinki and food of Finland in general, I hope you will be open enough to try the local delicacies and traditional food during your first/next visit to the region.

 Thank you –> Kiitos